acharnoz/DBMEventAnnouncement/README.md

 # Revision history

+## Version 0.3.2
+- Change addon name to Boss Ability Announcement

 ## Version 0.3.1
-- Add a spell tooltip (for identified spells) when the cursor enter on the DBMEA frame
+- Add a spell tooltip (for identified spells) when the cursor enter on the BAA frame
 - Add buttons in spell config menu to enable/desable all sounds of the selected instance
 - Add a spell description in the spell config menu
 - Fix Ace3 library version